SenmiaoORZ/SenmiaoORZ/README.md

 🔭 I'm a master's student at U of M in the EECS department.

-🌱 I'm currently learning linear algebra, and I believe this will deepen my understanding of many ML theories.

 📫 How to reach me:  📮 : hymanzzs@umich.edu, 📱: 8149968190

 I'm looking for research & industry opportunities in LLM serving, Efficient CV, and edge computing.